AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ```

 For this purpose, a field "is overloaded" if it was defined in a module with `-XOverloadedRecordFields` enabled, so its selector name differs from its label.
-Every field has a label (`FastString`), selector, and names for the dfuns and axioms.
-The `dcFields` field of `DataCon` stores a list of `FieldLabel`, whereas the `ifConFields` field of `IfaceConDecl` stores a list of `FieldLbl OccName`.
+That is, it is irrelevant whether there are actually multiple identical field labels in the module.
+Every field has a label (`FastString`) and selector name.
+The `dcFields` field of `DataCon` stores a list of `FieldLabel`.
+In interface files, the `ifConFields` field of `IfaceConDecl` stores a list of `IfaceTopBndr`s for selectors, and `IfaceConDecls` for datatypes/newtypes stores the field labels.

 ### `AvailInfo` and `IE`